microsoft/durabletask-python/README.md

 Orchestrations can wait for external events using the `wait_for_external_event` API.
 External events are useful for implementing human interaction patterns, such as waiting for a user to approve an order before continuing.

+### Continue-as-new (TODO)

+Orchestrations can be continued as new using the `continue_as_new` API.
+This API allows an orchestration to restart itself from scratch, optionally with a new input.

-### Suspend and resume
+### Suspend, resume, and terminate

 Orchestrations can be suspended using the `suspend_orchestration` client API and will remain suspended until resumed using the `resume_orchestration` client API.
 A suspended orchestration will stop processing new events, but will continue to buffer any that happen to arrive until resumed, ensuring that no data is lost.
+An orchestration can also be terminated using the `terminate_orchestration` client API.
+Terminated orchestrations will stop processing new events and will discard any buffered events.

 ### Retry policies (TODO)